vistadataproject/vistadataproject.github.io/demo/index.md

 <br><br><br>
 -----
 ### CPRS / RPC Server Installation

-The Computerized Patient Record System (CPRS) is a Veterans Health Information Systems and Technology Architecture (VistA) computer application.
-The CPRS GUI application was designed to run in the Microsoft Windows operating environment, which means that you must have access to a Windows-based workstation (physical or virtual).
-If you're working in a Linux or Mac OS X environment, a common solution is to run CPRS from a Windows-based VM within a locally hosted hypervisor (e.g. VirtualBox).
+The Computerized Patient Record System (CPRS) is a Windows-based graphical user interface that runs on top of the VISTA Server, and according to the ( [Medscape 2016 National Survey of EHR](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), it remains one of the most highly regarded EHRs in the U.S.

-1. If you are operating within a Linux or Mac OS X environment, create a VM running either Windows 7 or Windows 10 in your hosted hypervisor of choice.
-Note: Microsoft offers free versions of pre-built, virtualized versions of their Windows OS for download for several hosted hypervisors [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
+CPRS can be installed and runs on all currently supported versions of Microsoft Windows.
+If one wishes to install CPRS on MacOS or LinuxOS, one first needs to create a virtual Windows environment on Mac or Linux using a hypervisor.
+One can use either the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisors, and then install Windows in this hypervisor.
+Microsoft also offers free versions of pre-built, virtualized versions of their Windows OS for download for several hosted hypervisors [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).

-2. From your Windows-based workstation (physical or virtual), download, unzip, and run the OSEHRA CPRS installer: [CPRS_Demo_0613.zip](https://github.com/vistadataproject/documents/raw/master/cprs/osehra/v69/CPRS_Demo_0613.zip)
+1. From your Windows-based workstation (physical or virtual), download, unzip, and run the OSEHRA CPRS installer: [CPRS_Demo_0613.zip](https://github.com/vistadataproject/documents/raw/master/cprs/osehra/v69/CPRS_Demo_0613.zip)

-3. Download the latest version of VA's CPRS binary: [CPRSChart30v75.zip (v1.0.30.75)](http://45.33.127.157/files/CPRSChart30v75.zip).
+2. Download the latest version of VA's CPRS binary: [CPRSChart30v75.zip (v1.0.30.75)](http://45.33.127.157/files/CPRSChart30v75.zip).

-4. Unzip `CPRSChart30v75.zip` and rename the `CPRSChart30v75.exe` uncompressed binary file to `CPRSChart.exe`.
+3. Unzip `CPRSChart30v75.zip` and rename the `CPRSChart30v75.exe` uncompressed binary file to `CPRSChart.exe`.

-5. Overwrite `C:\Program Files (x86)\VistA\CPRS\CPRSChart.exe` with the latest binary (v1.0.30.75).
+4. Overwrite `C:\Program Files (x86)\VistA\CPRS\CPRSChart.exe` with the latest binary (v1.0.30.75).

-6. Download the latest CommonFiles DLLs: [CPRS30v72_dll.zip](http://45.33.127.157/files/CPRS30v72_dll.zip).
+5. Download the latest CommonFiles DLLs: [CPRS30v72_dll.zip](http://45.33.127.157/files/CPRS30v72_dll.zip).

-7. Unzip `CPRS30v72_dll.zip` and copy/overwrite the contents of the `CPRS30v72_dll/` folder to `C:\Program Files (x86)\VistA\Common Files`.
+6. Unzip `CPRS30v72_dll.zip` and copy/overwrite the contents of the `CPRS30v72_dll/` folder to `C:\Program Files (x86)\VistA\Common Files`.

-8. Copy the OSEHRA VistA shortcut to the Windows desktop and rename it to something like "RPC Server", etc.
+7. Copy the OSEHRA VistA shortcut to the Windows desktop and rename it to something like "RPC Server", etc.

-9. Right click on the new desktop shortcut ("RPC Server") and select "Properties".
+8. Right click on the new desktop shortcut ("RPC Server") and select "Properties".

-10. Modify the shortcut `Target` field with the following line:
+9. Modify the shortcut `Target` field with the following line:
     ```
     "C:\Program Files (x86)\VistA\CPRS\CPRSChart.exe" CCOW=disable s=10.2.2.100 p=9010 showrpcs
     ```

-11. Start CPRS by double-clicking the "RPC Server" desktop shortcut.
+10. Start CPRS by double-clicking the "RPC Server" desktop shortcut.

 ![run RPC Server](/demo/images/common/run-rpc-server.png)